 To solve the above limitation, the post-processing methods of the linear TF representations have been widely studied in the past decades.
 The reassignment method (RM), proposed by Kodera et al. to the spectrogram [13] and generalized by F. Auger and P. Flandrin to the time-scale distribution and others [14], reassigns the TF energy from the original position to the gravity center of the signal's energy distribution such that a sharped TF representation is yielded.
 F. Auger et al. also extended the standard RM to the Levenberg-Marquardt reassignment [15], making the concentration of the signal energy adjustable.
 J. Xiao and P. Flandrin [16] presented the multitaper TF reassignment with the two-fold objective of a sharp localization for the chirp components and a reduced level of statistical fluctuations for the noise.
 In [17], Bruni et al. proposed a modified RM for analyzing multi-component crossing signals with cross-over instantaneous frequencies (IFs).
 This method corrects the TF result of the standard RM in the non-separable region partly.
-Although RM and its variants improve the energy concentration of the linear TF representation, they lack an explicit formula for signal reconstruction, which limits its application [18,19].
+In [18], a multitaper reassigned spectrogram was proposed for oscillating transients with Gaussian envelopes, which localizes energy at the instantaneous frequency (IF) of transients, while Gaussian white noise is made flatter by the use of multiple windows.
+In [19], an iterative reassignment method was presented to extract transient features of strongly time-varying signals and frequency-varying signals.
+Although RM and its variants improve the energy concentration of the linear TF representation, they lack an explicit formula for signal reconstruction, which limits its application [20].